root-project/web/manual/trees/index.md

 ### Creating a tree

-- Use the [TTree](https://root.cern/doc/master/classTTree.html) constructor to create a tree.
+- Use the {% include ref class="TTree" %} constructor to create a tree.

 _**Example**_